 Dear Business Partners,

-The time before the end of the year traditionally invites you to pause for a moment and reflect on the events of the months that have passed.
 In the truest sense, 2019 was an eventful year for Invisio Clinical Studies Consulting.
 We have been able to increase our pool of Invisio Flying Study Nurses from 93 study assistants to 127 employees compared to the previous year.
 This growth has also enabled us to more than double the number of trial centers managed by us and our Invisio Flying Study Nurses from 28 in 2018 to 67 in 2019.

 This fall, we expanded Invisio’s range of services to include the systematic recruitment of study participants to thus hone our profile as a solution provider for the implementation of clinical trial projects.
 The target group of the new service are sponsors and CROs.
 We support them in ensuring projects run smoothly, and adhere to the time schedule and budget plans for clinical trials.
 Notwithstanding this change, our core tasks continue to be the placement of Invisio Flying Study Nurses and the project management of multicenter clinical trials.